 1. Overall Description:

-RAN2 has discussed architecture options for IoT_NTN to connect to core network, and considers that the IoT-NTN RAN, which is a E-UNTRAN (Enhanced UMTS Non-Terrestrial Radio Access Network) can connect to either an EPC or to a 5GCN.
+RAN2 has discussed architecture options for IoT_NTN to connect to core network, and considers that the IoT-NTN RAN can connect to either an EPC or to a 5GCN.
 That is, both figures 1 and 2 below shall be supported in Release 17.

 Fig 1.
-Connection of E-UNTRAN(Enhanced UMTS Non-Terrestrial Radio Access Network) to EPC (Enhanced Packet Core)
+Connection of E-UTRAN(NTN) to EPC (Enhanced Packet Core)

 Fig 2.
-Connection of E-UNTRAN to 5G core network
+Connection of E-UTRAN(NTN) to 5G core network

-However, support of IoT-NTN by a NG-RAN is not considered necessary to be specified in release 17
+Note 1: E-UTRAN(NTN) and E-UTRA(NTN) are respectively E-UTRAN and E-UTRA using a Non-Terrestrial radio link to the UE

 2. Actions: